 The erosional weights are used to forward model sediment production at each position in the catchment.
-To do so, a number of grain-ages proportional to the erosional weight and to the local mineral fertility are randomly chosen for each cell.
-These grain-ages are randomly drawn from a normal distribution constructed using the local interpolated bedrock age and the related error.
-The randomly picked grain-ages of all cells are stored in one suite of grain-ages, which represents the predicted detrital grain-age population of a well-mixed fluvial sediment at the catchment outlet.
-Such a detrital population is predicted for each erosion scenario, and related predicted CADs are constructed by sorting the age populations and plotted as a step function (Fig.6b).
-For the sake of quick visual comparisons, ESD_thermotrace plots a kernel density estimation with arbitrary smoothing (Fig.6a).
-However, the dissimilarity among distributions will be evaluated exclusively based on the cumulative form, in order to minimize bias (Vermeesch, 2007).
-In Figure 6b, all predicted and observed cumulative age distributions are plotted.
-For a first order impression of the uncertainty due to sample size, the 95% confidence envelope of the reference scenario is also calculated with Eq.3 and plotted in the background.
-Here, the user can specify for which reference scenario ("Euni" as default) the confidence envelope should be plotted.
+To do so, an amount of grain ages proportional to the erosional weight and to the local mineral fertility are randomly chosen for each cell.
+These grain ages are randomly drawn from a normal distribution constructed using the local interpolated bedrock age and the related uncertainties.
+The randomly picked grain ages of all cells are stored in one suite of grain ages, which represents the predicted detrital grain age population of a well-118.28 mixed fluvial sediment at the catchment outlet.
+Such a detrital population is predicted for each erosion scenario, and related predicted CADs are constructed by sorting the age populations and plotted as a step function (Fig. 6b).
+For the sake of quick visual comparison, ESD_thermotrace plots a kernel density estimation with arbitrary smoothing (Fig. 6a).
+However, the dissimilarity among distributions will be evaluated exclusively based on the cumulative form in order to minimize bias (Vermeesch, 2007).
+In Fig. 6b, all predicted and observed cumulative age distributions are plotted.
+For a firstorder impression of the uncertainty due to sample size, the 95 % confidence envelope of the reference scenario is also calculated with Eq.
+(3) and plotted in the background.
+Here, the user can specify for which reference scenario ("E{uni}" as default) the confidence envelope should be plotted.